-The games teach the players math while they play.
+The games teach math while the players enjoy the games.
 The players need not know their facts before playing.

 The principles that influenced the design of these games are as follows:

 - 1. A logical and organized approach using visual strategies.

 - 2. Concrete and mental work before paper work.

 - 3. Minimal counting.

 - 4. Manipulatives that are visualizable as well as visual.

 - 5. Concept or strategy explained.

 - 6. Interesting repetition.

 - 7. Some method for error detection.